earthday47/Multisite-Search/README.txt

 REQUIREMENTS
 This modules assumes the following is true:
 - You have a Multisite Drupal installation
-- You use table prefixing for each site (separate databases are not tested)

 INSTALLATION
 1. Disable AND *UNINSTALL* any previous versions of Multisite Search.